Piwigo/Piwigo/README.md

 ## Contributing

-Piwigo is widely driven by its community; if you want to improve the code, go checkout the [wiki page](localhost/) to see how to do it.
+Piwigo is widely driven by its community; if you want to improve the code, fork this repo and submit your changes to the `master` branch.

 ## License

 Piwigo is released under the GPL v2 license.